Staff Profile:Dr Jacqui Turner

 Collections-based teaching

-Judges' comments: " for her inspiring contributions to the centenary celebrations for Nancy Astor, the first female to take her seat in Parliament…This project stands out for connecting Humanities research to social activism and engaging bravely with political controversy."
+“… for her inspiring contribution to the centenary celebrations of Nancy Astor, the first female to take her seat in parliament…This project stands out for connecting Humanities research to social activism and engaging bravely with political controversy.”

 Teaching Excellence Award for Arts Humanities and Social Sciences 2019